Sunday, June 29, 2025

 Trumbo hurried home.
 Rebecca was loading the trailer.
 Three of her students had reached the level of no return and were ready to compete.
 It was to be an exciting day.
 Once again, they would spend the weekend rodeoing.
 This time in Cortez, Colorado.
 Jimmy would tag along and cheer on the young cowgirls.

 It was going to be a great weekend.
-His girls were hosting a seminar on horse schooling at the Events Center in Blanding.
+Jimmy's daughters were hosting a seminar on horse schooling at the Events Center in Blanding.
 His employees had things covered at the station and the Outriggers store.

 Thanks, Amelia.